mattbasta/client-performance-handbook/04-connection_and_https/https/setting_up_https.md

 <dl>
     <dt>Single Domain Certificate</dt>
-    <dd>This type of certificate is good for a single hostname only.</dd>
+    <dd>This type of certificate is good for a single hostname only.
+You can get one for free using^<a href='https://github.com/letsencrypt/letsencrypt'>Let's Encrypt</a>, which is a trusted CA.</dd>
     <dt>Multi-Domain Certificate</dt>
     <dd>These certificates--also known as Subject Alternative Name certificates--cover up to 100 domain names.
 For instance, one of these certificates may cover <code>example.com</code>, <code>anotherexample.com</code>, etc. These certificates tend to be quite expensive.</dd>
     <dt>Wildcard Certificate</dt>